formly-js/angular-formly-templates-material/docs/types/chips.md

 #### templateOptions.deleteHint *: string*

 A string read by screen readers instructing users that pressing the delete key will remove the chip.

+#### templateOptions.onAdd *: function*

+An expression which will be called when a chip has been added.